Friday, July 29, 2011

 Zucchini Salad (my concoction), serving for 2

-1 medium zucchini, small dice
+1 medium zucchini, small dice1 small tomato, small dice

 1/4 red onion, small dice